- Column 1

 Number of Overnight Guests:

-Ethernet available in every room, WI-FI hot spots, Tech. carts available in most classrooms and meeting space.
+Ethernet available in every room, WI-FI hot spots (available system-wide in August 2017), Tech. carts available in most classrooms and meeting space.
 Smart boards available in some locations.

 Onsite Wireless Internet: